Which Organelle Has A Double Membrane

 Mitochondria: The Powerhouses of the Cell

 The inner membrane is the site of the electron transport chain and ATP synthase, the enzymes responsible for generating adenosine triphosphate (ATP), the cell’s primary energy currency.
-Still, the double membrane structure of mitochondria is essential for separating the processes of the citric acid cycle (in the matrix) from the electron transport chain (on the inner membrane).
+The double membrane structure of mitochondria is essential for separating the processes of the citric acid cycle (in the matrix) from the electron transport chain (on the inner membrane).
 This separation ensures that the cell can efficiently produce energy while maintaining a controlled internal environment.

 Chloroplasts: The Green Factories of Plant Cells